MicrosoftDocs/azure-aks-docs/articles/kubernetes-fleet/update-automation.md

 ## Validate auto-upgrade

-Auto-upgrades will happen only when new Kubernetes or node images are made available.
+Auto-upgrades happen only when new Kubernetes or node images are made available.
 When auto-upgrade is triggered, a linked update run is created, so you can use [manage update run](./update-orchestration.md#manage-an-update-run) to see the results of the auto-upgrade.

 You can also check your existing versions as a baseline as follows.